 Aggressive Defense of a 4th DUI Charge

-As we would in any case, in a fourth DUI charge case, our lawyers at the San Diego DUI Attorney Law Firm will use every technique available to try to reduce your DUI charge, or to dismiss your case outright.
-If it is determined that an outright dismissal isn't possible then our attorneys will work meticulously to review each prior DUI, or wet reckless conviction, to see if any of the priors can possibly be changed or challenged based on a procedural or evidentiary errors.
-Because a fourth DUI is a felony charge, it is very important that every angle of your case be looked at to try to increase any possibility that any subsequent conviction or even a prior DUI could possibly be stricken from your what record.
-By doing this in-depth analysis of your priors, the long-term goal is to substantially reduce your sentence and may be able to reclassify your DUI back to a misdemeanor type of DUI charge.
+As we would in any case, in a fourth DUI charge case, our lawyers at the San Diego DUI Attorney will use every technique available to try to reduce your DUI charge or to dismiss your case outright.
+If it is determined that an outright dismissal isn't possible, then our attorneys will work meticulously to review each prior DUI or wet reckless conviction to see if any of the priors can possibly be changed or challenged based on a procedural or evidentiary errors.
+Because a fourth DUI is a felony charge, it is very important that every angle of your case be looked at to try to increase any possibility that any subsequent conviction or even a prior DUI could possibly be stricken from your record.
+By doing this in-depth analysis of your priors, the long-term goal is to substantially reduce your sentence and possibly reclassify your DUI back to a misdemeanor type of DUI charge.

 4th DUI Penalty and Sentence